Harry Winks: Loan to Sampdoria

 On 30 August 2022, Winks joined Serie A club Sampdoria on loan for the 2022–23 season, with an option for the transfer to become permanent.
-Sampdoria was relegated and his move was not made permanent.
+Sampdoria were relegated and his move was not made permanent.

 Leicester City

-Harry Winks with Leicester City in 2025.
+Winks with Leicester City in 2025.

 On 1 July 2023, Winks joined EFL Championship club Leicester City on a three-year contract, for an undisclosed fee reported to be around £10 million.
 On 6 August, he made his debut for the club in the opening game of the season, a 2–1 win against Coventry City in the EFL Championship.
-On 20 September, he made a record of 100 per cent pass completion, while he made the most passes on the pitch, in a 2–0 away win against Norwich City.
+On 20 September 2023, he made a record of 100 per cent pass completion, while he made the most passes on the pitch, in a 2–0 away win against Norwich City.
 On 28 October, he scored his first goal for Leicester in the league in a 2–1 away win against Queens Park Rangers, scoring from outside the box in the 80th minute.
-Winks was a key player in midfield for Leicester and played a great role in helping Leicester secure promotion at the first time of asking.
+Winks was a key player in midfield for Leicester and played a significant role in helping Leicester secure promotion.
 He won his first trophy in his career as Leicester finished as champions in the 2023–24 EFL Championship.

+Leicester were relegated from the Premier League in the 2024–25 season.
+The club suffered a second consecutive league relegation in the 2025–26 season when they dropped from the Championship to the third tier.
+In April 2026, following a defeat for Leicester against Portsmouth, Winks was involved in a confrontation with Leicester supporters and shouted expletives at one fan outside Fratton Park.

+Cagliari

+On 15 July 2026, Winks signed for Serie A club Cagliari for an undisclosed fee.